 August 3 – contacted Migrationsverket to ask them if it’s possible that we can just go directly to Sweden to submit our biometrics and photo for our resident permit card to be processed and they said it’s OK that we can go there directly.

-August 13 – booked our flight via Emirates Airlines for September 18, 2020.
+August 13 – booked our flight via Emirates Airlines for September 18, 2020 (here’s a blog why we chose Emirates Airlines over Qatar Airways for our flight to Sweden).
 HR department of my husband’s company sent copy of the employment contract to Philippine Embassy in Sweden to request for an apostille. (still trying to process the other requirements for OEC at the same time we’re processing CFO).
 Also inquired at St. Luke’s BGC Taguig for swab testing cost.

 Non-senior: Php 4,300.00 (with 10% courtesy discount)